ekbrothers/fortune-and-glory/README.md

 ## <a name='Overview'></a>Overview

-This project implements automated archaeological site detection using modern DevOps practices.
-We've created a fully automated, GitHub-based workflow that can be triggered manually or run on a schedule to identify prehistoric mounds in Ohio using satellite imagery and machine learning.
+This project implements archaeological site detection using modern DevOps practices.
+We've created a workflow to identify prehistoric mounds in Ohio using satellite imagery and machine learning.

-### <a name='CoreObjectives'></a>Core Objectives
-- Detect prehistoric mounds in Ohio using satellite data

 ## <a name='StudyArea:OhiosPrehistoricMounds'></a>Study Area: Ohio's Prehistoric Mounds

 This investigation focuses on the detection and analysis of prehistoric earthen mounds across Ohio, which constitute some of North America's most significant archaeological features.

-These monumental structures exhibit distinctive physical characteristics, with heights ranging from 3-30 feet (1-9 meters) and diameters spanning 20-300 feet (6-91 meters).
+These structures exhibit distinctive physical characteristics, with heights ranging from 3-30 feet (1-9 meters) and diameters spanning 20-300 feet (6-91 meters).

 The mounds predominantly manifest in conical, elongated, or effigy forms, constructed primarily from earth and clay, with occasional stone or gravel stratification.

 In contemporary settings, these structures are typically covered with vegetation.

+For the purposes of this study, we are focusing on common mounds and not effigy mounds.

 ### <a name='MoundCharacteristics'></a>Mound Characteristics
 The mounds are characterized by their artificial construction, featuring precise geometric or zoomorphic forms.

  Their internal structure reveals deliberate soil layering techniques, often incorporating cultural artifacts within their matrix.
 The spatial distribution of these monuments demonstrates intentional landscape organization, suggesting sophisticated prehistoric planning and engineering capabilities.

 ### <a name='CulturalContext'></a>Cultural Context
 The construction of these monuments spans multiple cultural periods, beginning with the Adena (800 BCE - 100 CE), followed by the Hopewell (100 BCE - 500 CE), and continuing through the Fort Ancient Culture (1000-1750 CE).
 These structures served diverse functions within their respective societies, primarily as burial monuments but also as ceremonial platforms, astronomical observation points, cultural/territorial markers, and occasionally as elite residential platforms.